Beadle's About

-Beadle's About was a British television programme hosted and written by Jeremy Beadle, where members of the public became victims of practical jokes behind hidden cameras.
+Beadle's About is a British television programme hosted and written by Jeremy Beadle, where members of the public became victims of practical jokes, filmed by hidden cameras.
 It was produced by LWT for ITV, and ran on Saturday nights from 22 November 1986 to 31 October 1996.

 Format

 The format originated as an element of the show Game for a Laugh, which Beadle co-presented.
 Many of the practical jokes involved someone's car or van secretly being swapped for an identical one, and then having a disaster befall it, such as exploding, falling into the sea, or being dropped from a great height, as the owner of the vehicle looked on in horror.
-Another common prank was for unauthorised building works to be carried out close to, or within the victim's home or garden.
+Another common prank was for unauthorised building works to be carried out close to, or within, the victim's home or garden.

 After a few minutes, Beadle would appear in disguise (typically, as a policeman or some other figure of authority, and often wearing a fake beard on top of his natural beard), and interact with the shell-shocked and/or irate victim.
 He would subtly drop more and more hints and would remove his disguise and point a stick microphone at the person.
 As the public were familiar with Beadle from the earlier show Game for a Laugh, they would then immediately realise they had been had, often with the words "I don't believe it!".
 A follow-up series was entitled 'It's Beadle!' which followed a similar format.